 I am so fortunate to have a magnificent walnut tree in the garden and from which I am able to make the most beautiful brown dye.
-The dye is made from the husks – not the nuts which are gathered in September and October.
+The dye is made from the husks – not the nuts.

-Walnut leaves and husks yields a lovely rich dye which doesn’t require a mordant.
+Walnut leaves and husks yield a lovely rich dye that doesn’t require a mordant.
 It leaves the yarn very soft and shiny.

 When the first – almost black dye bath is exhausted you can add some more water and get a range of colours from a soft brown to an earthy colour.